schiekiera/metascience_experiment_history/README.md

 # Metascience experiment history
-This repository contains anonymized data for a metascientific study on the influence of political preferences on historians' assessments of history abstracts published.
+This repository contains anonymized data for a metascientific study on the influence of political preferences on historians' assessments of published history abstracts.
 You can find the paper [here](https://f1000research.com/articles/14-320/v1).
+The scripts are prepared so that the data will be directly loaded from the GitHub repository link without downloading the data manually.
+Since parts of the data for the main analysis are anonymized because they are sensitive (e.g. political orientation), only the descriptive statistics are fullyreproducible.

 # Abstract
 ## Background: